spedi123/python_dojo/w1/d2/note.md

 `distinguishing characteristics of the object`

-`the thigs that make up an object`
+`the things that make up an object`

 - make
 - mode